Paul Ryan calls to 'cleanse' the FBI, backs surveillance memo release

 He added, “I think we should disclose all this stuff.
 It’s the best disinfectant.
 Accountability, transparency -- for the sake of the reputation of our institutions.”

-The striking remarks came at a breakfast with anchors and reporters ahead of President Trump’s State of the Union address, much of which was off the record.
+The striking remarks came at a breakfast with anchors and reporters ahead of President Trump’s State of the Union address; much of the session was off the record.

 Ryan spoke on-record to address the controversy over the House Intelligence Committee voting late Monday to make public the surveillance memo.